 AI placement in PCB design is both possible and could be a road that brings designers into a new era of innovation.

-Intelligence has been available in most EDA tools including PCB layout for some time now.
+Artificial Intelligence(AI) has been available in most EDA tools including PCB layout for some time now.
 Though the potential for machine learning exists in EDA, PCB designers have been slow to adopt a technology that currently auto-places and auto-routes for silicon.
 Most PCB designers manually route and design their boards, a time consuming and intricate process.

 As early as the 1980’s, neural networking was an established theoretical concept in EDA.
 By the 1990’s, there were tools in place that could use the concepts.

 Part of my role as a product manager in EDA is to gain feedback from PCB designers and understand their needs and uses for our tools.
 I hear three common reasons why designers don’t like to use auto-routing:

 - “It makes a mess”